a-dg/remedy/README.md

 }
 ```

-Under normal circumstances, `rem()` would let you be quick and still get the result you need, even if you don’t want to take the time to remove the function from a value that doesn’t need to be (or *shouldn’t* be) converted.
+Under normal circumstances, Remedy would let you be quick and still get the result you need, even if you don’t want to take the time to remove the function from a value that doesn’t need to be (or *shouldn’t* be) converted.
 But by using unitless mode, you surrender this functionality in favor of eternal damnation.

 ## Credit where credit is due